 When I treat clients purely on a physical level, invariably the condition returns because they re-create the same scenario that manifested the problem in the first place.

 Clients often tell me they know what they should be eating or doing in their life, but they don’t do it.
 They need someone else to tell them.
 This can work for a while, particularly if they have a motivating factor such as a serious illness.

 The worse people feel, the higher their motivation.
-But once the pain or problem subsides, the sense of urgency disappears and people often revert to their comfort zone and are happy with that…and that’s fine.
+But once the pain or problem subsides, the sense of urgency disappears, and people often revert to their comfort zone.
+I understand as I have been through it.